akrambeldar/Flask_project/README.md

 This repository contains a Flask web application that includes machine learning models and other assets.
-Please ensure you maintain the folder structure as described below to run the web app without any errors.
+Please ensure you maintain the folder structure as described in the "flask_project_dir"to run the web app without any errors.

 Prerequisites:
 --------------